stackitcloud/stackit-cli/docs/stackit_argus_credentials_create.md

 ### Synopsis

-Creates credentials for an Argus instance.
+Creates credentials (username and password) for an Argus instance.
+The credentials will be generated and included in the response.
+You won't be able to retrieve the password later.

 ```
 stackit argus credentials create [flags]